Sports-related curses: Kirk Cousins

+Pottsville Maroons

+The Pottsville Maroons curse refers to a long-standing legend tied to the 1925 NFL Championship controversy.
+That year, the Pottsville Maroons defeated the Chicago Cardinals on the field and were widely considered the rightful champions.
+However, the NFL stripped Pottsville of the title after the team played an unauthorized exhibition game against Notre Dame in what the league claimed was another team’s protected territory.
+As a result, the championship was officially awarded to the Cardinals, despite the fact that Pottsville had beaten them head-to-head.

+Over time, fans and historians began referring to a "curse" on the Cardinals, suggesting that the team’s decades of championship struggles were karmic fallout from benefiting unfairly at Pottsville’s expense.
+The Cardinals did not win another NFL championship after 1947, and the franchise endured long periods of losing seasons and relocations.
+While the curse is more folklore than fact, it remains a popular part of NFL lore, symbolizing unresolved grievances and the sense that Pottsville’s lost title still haunts the now-Arizona Cardinals’ history.

 Madden NFL

 Prior to 1999, every annual installment of the Madden NFL video game franchise primarily featured John Madden on its cover.
 In 1999, Electronic Arts selected San Francisco 49ers running back Garrison Hearst to appear on the PAL version's cover, and has since featured one of the league's top players on every annual installment despite Madden's opposition.

 While appearing on the cover has become an honor akin to appearing on the Wheaties box, much like the Sports Illustrated cover jinx, certain players who appeared on the Madden video game box art have experienced a decline in performance, usually due to an injury.